xdFai/EDGSP/README.md

 # Introduction

 We present a novel infrared small target label generation (IRSTLG) framework named energy double guided single-point prompt (EDGSP).
-Experiments on both public (e.g., NUAA-SIRST, NUDT-SIRST, IRSTD-1K) demonstrate the effectiveness of our method.
+Experiments on both public (e.g., SIRST, NUDT-SIRST, IRSTD-1K) demonstrate the effectiveness of our method.
 Our main contributions are as follows:

 1. To the best of our knowledge, we present the first study of the learning-based IRSTLG paradigm and introduce EDGSP creating a crucial link between label generation and target detection task.